bradleytaunt/btxx.org/pages/wiki/openbsd/desktop_environment.md

 The Open Suck installer gives you the absolute barebones desktop experience:

 - `dwm` for window management
-- `qutebrowser` as your core web browser
+- `firefox` as your core web browser
 - `aerc` for your terminal-based mail client
 - `slock` for screen locking
 - `scrot`/`slop` for simple screenshot utilities